alexhiles/NN/README.md

 - Add visualization of classifying the data points into categories

-- Add ReLU, leaky ReLU and other activation functions as options
+- Get ReLU and LeakyReLU working in gradient descent

 #### References